Welcome to Birch class' webpage

 Who were the Greatest Builders?

-During Autumn Term 1, the children explored the settlements, clothes, tools and jewlellry of the Stone Age, Bronze Age and Iron Age.
-Children loved discussing how life changed across the ages, how they adapted to their environments and why they changed from being hunter-gatherers to living in farming communities and permenant settlements.
-We also investigated a range of rocks and their properties, discussing which would make an effective tool.
-We then moved onto investigating fossils and the process of fossilisation.
+During Autumn Term 1, the children will explore the settlements, clothes, tools and jewlellry of the Stone Age, Bronze Age and Iron Age.
+Children will love discussing how life changed across the ages, how they adapted to their environments and why they changed from being hunter-gatherers to living in farming communities and permenant settlements.
+We will also investigate a range of rocks and their properties, discussing which would make an effective tool.
+We will then move onto investigating fossils and the process of fossilisation.

-In Autumn 2, we developed out knowledge of fossils and moved onto exploring what soil is made from and how it is formed.
-In geography, we explored the countries and cities which make up the United Kingdom, identifies human and physical features on a map.
-We also drew our own land use maps and learned how to use keys to show the features of an area on a map.
+In Autumn 2, we will develope our knowledge of fossils and move onto exploring what soil is made from and how it is formed.
+In geography, we will explore the countries and cities which make up the United Kingdom, identifies human and physical features on a map.
+We will also draw on our own land use maps and learn how to use keys to show the features of an area on a map.